 We are grateful for many reasons; the first, we are together, and we never forget it for a day.
 Secondly, we have the love and support of family and friends as we continue on our journey.
 Thirdly, we have the carefully managed financial resources to continue to travel for as long as we physically are able.

 No, it’s not always easy, and like most people in their 60s and 70s, we have setbacks, some age-related, some not.
 But, above all, most importantly, for now, we are experiencing good health.
 We’re grateful we’ve been able to avoid contracting Covi-19.
-However, we’ve both suffered from other viruses that made recovery time-consuming and difficult in the past year.
+However, we’ve both suffered from other viruses that made recovery time-consuming and complicated in the past year.

 Through it all, we’ve stayed strong and resilient.
 We have no regrets.
 And we pray for more time and good health to allow us to carry on, fulfilling a dream neither of us ever knew we had until 2012, when we decided to embark on this journey, never aware of how long we’d be able to continue.